Sky-Captain-13/foundry/expander/README.md

 * Activate the module in your World using **Manage Modules** under the **Game Settings** tab.

 ### Method 2
-* Extract the deselection.zip file to the public/modules directory.
-Use the `Manage Modules` in your World on the Settings tab of the sidebar on the right and then enable the `Deselection` module.
+* Extract the expander.zip file to the public/modules directory.
+Use the `Manage Modules` in your World on the Settings tab of the sidebar on the right and then enable the `Expander` module.

 ## License
 This Foundry VTT module is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).